stevemarple/AuroraWatchNet/software/magnetometer/sketches/RioLog/README.md

-# GenLog firmware
+# RioLog firmware

-Arduino sketch for generic logger,  based on `MagCloud` skwtch.
+Arduino sketch for riometer logger,  based on `MagCloud` sketch.
 Due to RAM and flash memory requirements an ATmega1284, ATmega1280 or better is required.
 It uses `CommsInterface` to support the Ciseco XRF radio module and the W5100 Ethernet module. `RTCx` is used to support common